Heart of a Book

 Alex Johnson

-Book club discussion: Foundations of Graphics & Compute: Volume 1: Primer - chapter 15 thoughts?
+Just finished Foundations of Graphics & Compute: Volume 1: Primer - wow!
+The part about graphics really got me thinking.

 Alex Johnson